kevinpatel-2205/git_kevin_repo/README.md

-this is lern git and github
+this is laern git and github